Wellness Testing and Your Practice

 Why Should I Test My Patients?

-Measuring the average or mean telomere length in immune cells allows us to determine a patient’s ‘biological’ age.
+Measuring the average or mean telomere length in immune cells, through our wellness testing kit, allows us to determine a patient’s ‘biological’ age.

 But it also lets us track this aging process and examine how healthy lifestyle choices affects aging, both overall and specifically within the immune system.